iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

 ## So...
 GPT-4 can't generate a realistic debate between these two?

 Here's the twist: it totally can.
-GPT-4 is completely capable of generating this converstation.
-Here I use this prompt:
+GPT-4 is completely capable of generating this conversation.
+I gave it this prompt:

 > A shark and an octopus are arguing over which one of them evolved from dinosaurs.
 Can you generate a script where they take turns arguing, and each speaks at least 5 times?

-And it generates this conversation, which I'll display as a chat.
+In response, it generates this conversation, which I'll display as a chat.
 Feel free to skim it, since you'll get the idea after a few back-and-forths.

 <ChatConversation
   conversation={[